strikanov/snakewithpython/README.md

 # snakewithpython
-Popular multiplayer game Snake on Python as course work in university
+Popular multiplayer game Snake on Python as course work in university with using Heroku platform.